-Teh – a word meaning “tea” in many regions of Southeast Asia.
+Teh – meaning “tea” in many Southeast Asian regions.

 Teh People is an interdisciplinary production studio interested in brewing creative conversations and collaborations in quiet and evocative ways.
-With a topical interest in the creative arts, and a particular love for modern-day artisans who practice a spirit of stillness in their craft, Teh People hopes to explore the beauty of art and faithfulness of skill through conversations, objects and experiences.
+With a topical interest in the creative arts, and a particular love for modern-day artisans who practice a spirit of stillness in their craft, Teh People hopes to explore (em)bodied processes of artmaking through conversations, objects and experiences.

 Teh People is run by jaziimun

 Jasmine Gui is an interdisciplinary artist and arts programmer.
 She makes things, and makes things happen.

 Besides Teh People, she is the founder of Project 40 Collective, a pan-Asian interdisciplinary artist collective, managing editor at LooseLeaf Magazine and co-founder at TACLA.
 She holds an MA in English, Diaspora and Transnational Studies from the University of Toronto.

 Her research and creative practices explores intersectional histories, counter-archivals, translations, traversals, and grief.

 She is one-half of jabs, a creative duo that also includes Abby Ho.